-Dr. Chris Winkler, College Director
+Dr. Chris Winkler, Senior Director

-The College of Education supports the mission of Concordia University Texas by providing ongoing education for pre-service and in-service teachers and Directors of Christian Education (DCE) in a collaborative, field-based, Christian environment for the life-long pursuit of excellence in teaching, learning and serving.
+The College of Education supports the mission of Concordia University Texas by providing ongoing education for pre-service and in-service teachers in a collaborative, field-based, Christian environment for the life-long pursuit of excellence in teaching, learning and serving.

 As a student in the undergraduate teacher education programs in the College of Education, you will prepare to be an "inspiring and engaging" teacher in a public, private, parochial or charter school.
-You will focus specifically on the level of student and content you wish to teach, from preschool through high level.
+You will focus specifically on the level of student and content you wish to teach, from preschool through highschool level.